div101010/llm-brainstorming-patterns/README.md

 # Different models.
 Same ideas.

-We tested 5 LLMs across 2 topics and 3 prompt types.
+tested 5 LLMs across 2 topics and 3 prompt types.
 No matter how we changed the inputs, the outputs consistently collapsed into the same small set of patterns.

----

 ## Setup